kotya4/oldproj-20210000/README.md

 JS.

 Use "new.py" to create new project.
-Simply creates new directory \w some determined source files.
+Simply creates new directory w\ some determined source files.
 Also can apply random name to the project and include sources from "./_party" directory.

 DESCS:

+software-3d -- software 3d rasterizer w\ implemented near clipping. uses gl-matrix.

 slippery-start -- wallproject vol. ∞.